-- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from 20 drill holes, all of which intersected mineralization. - El Cobre permits were acquired for a drilling program to be conducted in 2011. - o Caballo Blanco Optionee Goldgroup Mining has a 30,000 meter drilling program underway. - o Caldera Optionee Windstorm commenced a drilling program in February 2011.
+- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from 37 drill holes, all of which intersected mineralization and show the Ixtaca Zone to be open. - El Cobre permits were acquired for a drilling program anticipated to start in late 2011. - o Caballo Blanco Optionee Goldgroup Mining has a 30,000 meter drilling program underway. - o Caldera Optionee Windstorm completed a drilling program in May 2011. - Almaden negotiated an option agreement with G4G Resources Ltd. who can earn up to a 60% interest in the Company's Yago project (pending exchange approval).